JLaffey-CB/pipeline-intro-lab/docs/section3solution.md

-Here is the Pipeline file contents for Section 3:
+Here is the solution `Jenkinsfile` for Section 3:

     pipeline {
       agent any